 Especially when using a ball-style head (usually my primary choice), the level of the tripod is often not important.
 But, there are times when I need the tripod's top plate to be completely level.
 These times include when I'm using a panorama or gimbal head or want to create a panorama image using the ball head's panning base.
 For those times, the Really Right Stuff TVC models have a spirit/bubble level (as previously mentioned, the TFC models do not).

-The TFC models feature a smaller solid apex design that lacks a removable top plate, the 1/4-20 ports, and the level.
+The TFC models feature a smaller solid apex design that lacks a removable top plate and the level.

 Perhaps not seeming important at first glance is the comfort of the tripod in your hand.
 I carry a tripod a lot and any sharp design features where the chassis meets the top of the legs, the natural carry location, meets not-well-padded parts of the hand.
 Thus, a smoothly-designed leg to chassis transition can make a big difference in the pleasure of using a tripod.
 RRS tripods have one of the most comfortable designs I've used.
 While the edges of the apex are not especially rounded, the apex is thick enough to create a flat surface wide enough to be comfortable.